Rugby School: Rugby fives

 Rugby fives is a handball game, similar to squash, played in an enclosed court.
 It has similarities with Winchester fives (a form of Wessex fives) and Eton fives.

 It is most commonly believed to be derived from Wessex fives, a game played by Thomas Arnold, Headmaster of Rugby, who had played Wessex fives when a boy at Lord Weymouth's Grammar, now Warminster School.
 The open court of Wessex fives, built in 1787, is still in existence at Warminster School although it has fallen out of regular use.

 Rugby fives is played between two players (singles) or between two teams of two players each (doubles), the aim being to hit the ball above a 'bar' across the front wall in such a way that the opposition cannot return it before a second bounce.
 The ball is slightly larger than a golf ball, leather-coated and hard.
 Players wear leather padded gloves on both hands, with which they hit the ball.

 Rugby fives continues to have a good following with tournaments being run nationwide, presided over by the Rugby Fives Association.

 Cricket

 The school has produced a number of cricketers who have gone onto play Test and first-class cricket.
 The school has played host to two major matches, the first of which was a Twenty20 match between Warwickshire and Glamorgan in the 2013 Friends Life t20.
 The second match was a List-A one-day match between Warwickshire and Sussex in the 2015 Royal London One-Day Cup, though it was due to host a match in the 2014 competition, however this was abandoned.
 In the 2015 match, William Porterfield scored a century, with a score of exactly 100.
+Warwickshire will return to Rugby School in 2024 to play three matches in the One-Day Cup.